serai-dex/serai/spec/integrations/Ethereum.md

 `data` is limited to 512 bytes.

+If `data` isn't provided or is malformed, ETH transfers will execute with 5,000 gas and token transfers with 100,000 gas.

-If `data` is provided, the Ethereum Router will call a contract-calling child contract in order to sandbox it.
-The first byte of `data` designates which child child contract to call.
-After this byte is read, `data` is solely considered as `data`, post its first byte.
-The child contract is sent the funds before this call is performed.
+If `data` is provided and well-formed, `destination` is ignored and the Ethereum Router will construct and call a new contract to proxy the contained calls.
+The transfer executes to the constructed contract as above, before the constructed contract is called with the calls inside `data`.
+The sandboxed execution has a gas limit of 350,000.

-##### Child Contract 0

-This contract is intended to enable connecting with other protocols, and should be used to convert withdrawn assets to other assets on Ethereum.

-  1) Transfers the asset to `destination`.
-  2) Calls `destination` with `data`.

-##### Child Contract 1

-This contract is intended to enable authenticated calls from Serai.

-  1) Transfers the asset to `destination`.
-  2) Calls `destination` with `data[..
-4], serai_address, data[4 ..]`, where
-`serai_address` is the address which triggered this Out Instruction.